Road crews working around the clock across Denton County

 That water then refreezes, resulting in slick spots.

-He said three shifts of roughly 15 crew members each had been running around the clock since midnight Sunday sanding streets.
-Workers were applying a deicer called MeltDown 20 to bridges and overpasses.
+He said three shifts of roughly 15 crew members each had been running around the clock to sand streets since midnight Sunday.
+Workers were applying a de-icer called MeltDown 20 to bridges and overpasses.

 As of Wednesday afternoon, Kremer estimated the city had put down at least 150 tons of sand and roughly 600 pounds of MeltDown 20.